 The initiative is funded by the Chalmers University of Technology Foundation and has a budget of SEK 300 million over the course of ten years.
 It was launched on 1 January 2019 and run through 2028.
 As far as Chalmers knows, this is by far the largest individual investment in gender equality made by any university.

-Genie mainly consists of two parts: gender equality certification, including concrete and tailored action plans, to achieve long-term cultural and structural change, and direct support aimed at achieving excellence through gender balance.
+Genie mainly consists of two parts: concrete and tailored action plans, to achieve long-term cultural and structural change in the departments, and direct support to increase the fraction of females in the faculty.

 Increase the proportion of women